jakemiller649/nlp-final-project/scattered_notes_and_todo.md

 - take all the hyperparameters and do a linear regression to show impact of each one (??)
 - BERT???

+what is attention:
+-

 to do:
 - benchmark with Naive Bayes/random forest,  tf-idf bigrams as features
 - might need to evaluate as conversations (to do Kumar) or as individual sentences
 - may need to do some coding on original to make this work
 - what do Goo do?
 As convos or as sentences?
 - then it becomes -- do I split on conversation, or on sentence (is there a equivalent to clustering??)

+- I guess I do a basic version with each utterance as input ... then a fancier version with conversations as inputs?

 common elements:
 - embedding layer